Cross (American TV series)

 Cross is an American crime thriller television series created by Ben Watkins, based on the Alex Cross novel series written by James Patterson.
 It stars Aldis Hodge, Isaiah Mustafa, and Juanita Jennings, and it premiered on Amazon Prime Video on November 14, 2024.
-The series follows Alex Cross, a forensic psychologist and homicide D.C.
-Metro Detective, alongside his partner, Detective John Sampson, as they pursue some of America's most dangerous killers.
+The series follows Alex Cross, a forensic psychologist and D.C.
+Metro homicide detective, alongside his partner, Detective John Sampson, as they pursue some of America's most dangerous killers.
 Together, they navigate the perils of the criminal underworld while Alex strives to safeguard his family from its threats.
 Along with Watkins, the series' executive producers included Craig Siebels, Nzingha Stewart, James Patterson, Sam Ernst, Jim Dunn, Bill Robinson, Patrick Santa, David Ellison, Dana Goldberg, and Matt Thunell.
 The series was produced by Blue Monday Productions, Skydance Television, Paramount Television Studios, and Amazon MGM Studios.

 The series was filmed in Ontario, Canada, in Hamilton, Toronto, and surrounding areas.
 It was in development for nearly four years.
 The series was renewed for a second season before the premiere of its first season.
-The second season is slated to be released on February 11, 2026.
+The second season was released on February 11, 2026.
+In March 2026, the series was renewed for a third season.

 Premise

-Alex Cross is a Washington, D.C. homicide detective and forensic psychologist who is also a devoted father and family man.
+Alex Cross is a Washington, D.C., homicide detective and forensic psychologist who is also a devoted father and family man.
 Driven by an obsessive determination to delve into the minds of killers and victims, he works tirelessly to uncover the truth and bring perpetrators to justice.
 Struggling with escalating temper issues and resisting therapy for over a year after the murder of his wife, Cross considers taking a leave of absence.
 However, he is drawn into a high-profile case involving the murder of a local Defund the Police/Black Lives Matter activist.
-The politically overambitious white police chief, seeking both a black detective as the public face of the controversial investigation and a swift resolution, complicates matters further.
+The politically overambitious White police chief, seeking both a Black detective as the public face of the controversial investigation and a swift resolution, complicates matters further.